faressoft/terminalizer/README.md

     opacity: 0.9
 ```

-* `watermark.imagePath`: An absolute path for the image on your machine or a url.
+* `watermark.imagePath`: An absolute path for the image on your machine or a URL.
 * `watermark.style`: Apply CSS styles (camelCase) to the watermark image, like resizing it.

 ## Frame Box